haraldng/omnipaxos-website/content/en/blog/partial-connectivity/index.md

 ![Quorum-Loss scenario](images/quorum-loss.png)

 Consider a situation where we initially have 5 servers (A-E) that are fully-connected.
 Server C is initially able to correctly function as the leader since it's connected to a majority quorum.
 But later, partial connectivity causes it to no longer be connected to a quorum and therefore unable to commit any new entries.
-At this point, servers B, D, and E detect that they have lost connection to their leader C and initiate a new election, but they all fail to receive a majority of votes which is required for becoming leader.
-On the other hand, server A is connected to a quorum and potentially able to function as the leader.
-However, since it is still connected to its leader C, it will not initiate a new election to become the leader.
+At this point, servers B, D, and E detect that they have lost connection to their leader C but are unable to become leaders themselves as they are not connected to a quorum.
+On the other hand, server A is connected to a quorum and able to function as the leader.
+However, since A is still connected to its leader C, it does not initiate a new election to become the leader.

 This results in a deadlock for protocols such as Raft and MultiPaxos where servers use the alive status of the leader to determine if an election should be initiated.
 Viewstamped Replication (VR) will also be deadlocked despite its round-robin election scheme.
 A server only votes for a leader (view) change if it observes a majority that also wants to do the same.
 This design originates in the classic assumption we showed earlier, where servers are fully connected within each partition.
 But here, it results in servers B-E not voting for a leader change as required.